 INTERMEDIATE: The number of pumps and their performance has a direct impact on the hydrotherapy experience.
 Generally, the more massage seats and therapy jets in a spa, the more pumps and electricity it will require.
 Every Marquis hot tub is a perfectly-balanced system, with a pump configuration and flow rate designed to optimize water delivery and maximize performance of therapy jets in each massage seat.
 On some models, pump upgrades are available to enhance therapy needs or performance expectations.
 The Marquis design is flexible enough to accommodate these upgrades without straining the system, while providing an incremental performance boost important to some hot-tub enthusiasts.
 On all Marquis hot tubs, the primary pump is dual speed.
-On Signature, Vector21 and Marquis Elite Series, auxiliary pumps are dual speed.* Celebrity Hot Tubs have single-speed auxiliary pumps.*
+On Crown Collection, Signature, Vector21 and Marquis Elite Series, auxiliary pumps are dual speed.* Celebrity Hot Tubs have single-speed auxiliary pumps.*

 The bottom line